Lucian Freud: Art market

-In 2008 Benefits Supervisor Sleeping (1995), a portrait of civil servant Sue Tilley, sold for $33.6 million – the highest price ever at the time for a work by a living artist.
+In 2008, Benefits Supervisor Sleeping (1995), a portrait of civil servant Sue Tilley, sold for $33.6 million, at the time the highest price ever for a work by a living artist.
 At a Christie's New York auction in 2015, Benefits Supervisor Resting sold for $56.2 million.

-On 13 October 2011, his 1952 Boy's Head, a small portrait of Charlie Lumley, his neighbour, reached $4,998,088 at Sotheby's London contemporary art evening auction, making it one of the highlights of the 2011 auction autumn season.
+On 13 October 2011, his 1952 Boy's Head, a small portrait of his neighbour Charlie Lumley, reached $4,998,088 at Sotheby's London contemporary art evening auction, making it one of the highlights of the 2011 auction autumn season.

-On 10 November 2015 Freud's 2004 painting The Brigadier, a portrait of Andrew Parker Bowles in his British Royal Army uniform, sold for $34.89 million US at Christie's in New York City, beating the $30 million US presale estimate for the work.
+On 10 November 2015, Freud's 2004 painting The Brigadier, a portrait of Andrew Parker Bowles in his British Army uniform, sold for $34.89 million at Christie's, beating the $30 million presale estimate.

 Personal life

-In the 1940s Freud and fellow artists Adrian Ryan and John Minton were in a homosexual love triangle.
-After an affair with Lorna Garman, he went on to marry, in 1948, her niece Kitty Garman, daughter of sculptor Jacob Epstein and socialite Kathleen Garman.
+In the 1940s, Freud and fellow artists Adrian Ryan and John Minton were in a homosexual love triangle.
+After an affair with Lorna Garman, in 1948 Freud married his niece Kitty Garman, the illegitimate daughter of sculptor Jacob Epstein and socialite Kathleen Garman.
 They had two daughters, Annabel Freud and the poet Annie Freud, before their marriage ended in 1952.
 Kitty Freud, later known as Kitty Godley (after her marriage in 1955 to economist Wynne Godley), died in 2011.

 In late 1952, Freud eloped with Guinness heiress and writer Lady Caroline Blackwood to Paris, where they married in 1953; they divorced in 1959.

-Freud is rumoured to have fathered as many as forty children although this number is generally accepted as an exaggeration.
-Fourteen children have been identified, two from Freud's first marriage and 12 by various mistresses.
+During the late 1970s and '80s, Freud was in a relationship with painter Celia Paul.
+Freud acknowledged 14 children, two from his first marriage and 12 by mistresses.
 Writer Esther Freud and fashion designer Bella Freud are his daughters by Bernadine Coverley.

+From the 1970s until his death, Freud's home and studio was at 138 Kensington Church Street in Kensington, London, a house built in 1736–37.
+The building has been Grade II listed since 1984.
+Freud was noted for his aversion to being photographed; he once kicked a photographer upon his departure from a private dinner.